ermannoGirardo/exproblab_assignment2/README.md

 ```
 roslaunch erl2 rosplan.lauch
 ```
 !!!
 Launch the files in this specific sequence!!!
-If you don't want to see all the warning messages you can add **2</dev/null** after each commands.
+If you don't want to see all the warning messages you can add **2</dev/null** after each command.

 * If you want there is also a bash file that execute all for you.
 So, first you have to install gnome terminal, if you haven't yet: